priyesh009/aws-data-project/xml_to_csv_python/readme.md

 - Or I could have build a logic in the existing code to dynamically handle the columns by iterating over the key in XML/Json data.

+- I would have done a better job in displaying the information for columns item_source, item_category and item_guid

 - I would have also further cleaned the data.